epigen/baf_complex/README.md

 <br>

-#### Analysis
+#### Analysis of NGS data

-In the [paper website](http://http://www.medical-epigenomics.org/papers/schick2018/) you can find most of the output of the whole analysis.

-Here are a few steps needed to reproduce it:
+Here are a few steps needed to reproduce the analysis:

 1. Clone the repository: `git clone git@github.com:epigen/baf_complex.git`
 2. Install required software for the analysis:`make requirements` or `pip install -r requirements.txt`